R. R. M. Carpenter Jr.: Baseball

 When his father, an industrialist and sportsman, bought the perennially cash-strapped Phillies in 1943—and when Bob Carpenter invested some of his fortune in talented young players such as Robin Roberts and Richie Ashburn (future members of the Baseball Hall of Fame) after World War II—they helped create the fabled "Whiz Kids" pennant-winning club of 1950.
 More important, they ensured that Philadelphia would remain a National League city.
 The Phils' rise of the late 1940s and early 1950s coincided with the final decline of the city's once-dominant American League club, the Athletics of Connie Mack.
-In 1955, the Athletics abandoned Philadelphia for Kansas City, Missouri (they have played in Oakland, California, since 1968).
+In 1955, the Athletics abandoned Philadelphia for Kansas City (through 1967), then Oakland (1968–2024), before beginning yet another relocation in 2025 that's destined to end in Las Vegas.
 Meanwhile, Carpenter and the Phillies bought Shibe Park (renamed "Connie Mack Stadium") from the A's, solidified their hold on Delaware Valley baseball fans, and moved into Veterans Stadium in 1971.

 Although Carpenter admitted that he had only seen the Phillies play "two or three games" before his family purchased the team (and had not attended a National League game until 1940), the Carpenters were not new to running a baseball franchise: prior to their purchase of the Phillies, they had owned and operated a minor league baseball club, the original Wilmington Blue Rocks of the Interstate League (not to be confused with the current Carolina League franchise).
 Bob Carpenter took an active role in the management of the Phillies.

 He and his father tried to polish the team's image and way of doing business.
 They wanted to shed the image of failure by changing the team's nickname.
 Before the 1944 season, the team held a fan contest soliciting a new team nickname.
 Management chose "Blue Jays," the fan submission of Elizabeth Crooks, who received a $100 war bond as compensation.
 Phillies management said that the Blue Jays name was as an official "additional nickname," meaning that the team had two official nicknames simultaneously, the Phillies and the Blue Jays.
 The new Blue Jays moniker was ultimately unpopular; it was officially dropped by the team in January 1950.

 Carpenter went on to serve as the club's general manager without portfolio after the January 1948 death of Herb Pennock, through the 1950 NL pennant, and until April of 1954.
 For his efforts in rebuilding the franchise, Carpenter was hailed by the Sporting News as Major League Executive of the Year for 1949—one year before the Phils' pennant-winning campaign.